dorinengabdoh/js-grid-rotator/Readme.md

 # Secret-Handshake
-This little javaScript project is about secret message print with some hand that is shake with a buttom `shake`.
+This little project is about secret message print with some hand that is shake with a buttom `shake`.
 ## Fonctionality
 - you can type your number on and input;
 - press on `share` and your your number is converted into binary and then reconverted by multiplying each binary number by the power of two, then displaying the following message `1 = wink